spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/product-configuration-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that product configuration data is displayed on the *Product Details* and *Cart* pages.
+Make sure that product configuration data is displayed on the *Product Details*, *Cart* and Wishlist pages.

 {% endinfo_block %}